 Where the reinstatement diagram is prepared in third party software, it must be attached as supporting document type ‘Survey Data Graphic’.
 It is also still necessary to enter layout plan sheets and add a note ‘See Survey Data Graphic’ against survey sheet 1.

-Example of a simple boundary reinstatement CSD
+For an example of a simple boundary reinstatement CSD see:

 The same accuracy standards specified under Part 4 Field survey apply to boundary reinstatement surveys.

 - ‘Reinstatement of Lot 6 DP 4567’ or